 - Your skin is sensitive.
 Although oils can be classed as ‘natural’, this doesn’t mean that they are automatically suitable for you (you can be allergic to eggs or peanuts right?).
 They can certainly bring on irritation and allergies.

 - You want to target a specific skin concern.
 Whilst oils will moisturise skin for a radiant and supple result, creams can have the added benefit of addressing concerns such as blemishes, fine lines, skin conditions like stretch marks, and uneven skin tone.

 This lightweight lotion is great for summer!
 It contains 25 pure flower and plant essences to help you create luxuriously smooth skin, and will also leave you smelling gorgeous with Aveda’s beautiful signature aroma.

-Achieve smoother skin with REN’s Moroccan Rose Otto firming cream.
-This ultra hydrating formula delivers spa-like results thanks to extracted oils of rose, camellia and rice germ.
-We especially love the fact that there’s Hyaluronic Acid there too, to plump and hydrate.
+Achieve smoother skin with REN’s Moroccan Rose Otto firming cream!
+This ultra hydrating formula delivers spa-like results, thanks to extracted oils of rose, camellia and rice germ.
+I especially love the fact that there’s Hyaluronic Acid in there too, to plump and hydrate.